Franz LISZT and his dramatic museum for solo piano.

-Autograph letter signed to his musical publisher in Paris, Maurice Schlesinger.
+Autographed letter signed to his music publisher in Paris, Maurice Schlesinger.

-“Under the collective name of Dramatic Museum for Piano Solo by FL would appear (…) a series of pieces chosen from the Italian, German and French Repertoire, and transcribed, illustrated, paraphrased, varied, arranged, polished, in my own way . »
+"Under the collective title ' Dramatic Museum for Solo Piano by FL' would appear (...) a series of pieces selected from the Italian, German and French repertoire, transcribed, illustrated, paraphrased, varied, arranged, and polished, in my own way ."

-Evoking his classmates Berlioz, Thalberg, Meyerbeer, Moscheles, the Hungarian composer, quite changed, modified, improved, in several respects , (re)launches into work and new projects, proposing to Maurice Schlesinger – editor and founder of the Gazette Musical – quite a considerable thing.
+Evoking his fellow students Berlioz, Thalberg, Meyerbeer, Moscheles, the Hungarian composer, considerably changed, modified, improved, in several respects , (re)launches himself into work and new projects, proposing to Maurice Schlesinger – publisher and founder of the Gazette Musicale – something quite considerable.

-Long and superb letter, unpublished, testifying to the intellectual and musical abundance in Liszt's mind.
+A long and superb, unpublished letter, testifying to the intellectual and musical abundance in Liszt's mind.

 ________________________________________________________________________________________

-“It’s been a long time, my dear Maurice, since I knew anything about you.
-I do not receive and cannot receive the Gazette because of my continual travels.
-I don't know if my response to [Heinrich] Heine has appeared.
-There is a new letter from the Bachelor ready but before sending it to you, I would like to know what I think about the fate of the previous ones.
-They wrote to me from Paris that they were not dissatisfied with the last one, and that you in particular had good things to say about it.
-Before long you will receive the proofs of the Studies [second version of his twelve Studies of transcendent execution] with which I hope you will not be dissatisfied either.
-While waiting for you to be happy with me personally (which I also hope will be, when we meet again in Paris, given that I am quite changed, modified, improved, in several respects ), I like to know that my literature and my notes won't bore you.
+“It has been a very long time, my dear Maurice, since I have heard anything from you.
+I neither receive nor can receive the Gazette because of my constant travels.
+I don't know if my reply to [Heinrich] Heine has been published.
+There is a new letter from the Bachelor all ready, but before sending it to you, I would like to know what has become of the previous ones.
+I am told from Paris that the last one was well received, and that you in particular spoke highly of it.
+You will soon receive the proofs of the Studies [second version of his twelve Transcendental Studies], which I hope you will also be pleased with.
+Until you are personally (which I also hope will be the case when we meet again in Paris, given that I have changed, modified, and improved considerably in several respects ), I am pleased to know that my writing and notes do not bore you.”

-Speaking of notes, Haslinger and Ricordi discussed a publication project, which I am submitting to you and which I would be delighted to see approved.
-This would be quite a considerable thing.
-Under the collective name of the Dramatic Museum for Solo Piano by FL would appear (either on a fixed date or in a more regular manner, as you wish) a series of pieces chosen from the Italian, German and French Repertoire, and transcribed, illustrated , paraphrased, varied, arranged, polished, in my own way .
-All carefully skillful and of medium difficulty.
-I see you smiling at this word of medium difficulty but you will see that when I definitely want to go back to doing Hünten, Henry Herz and Schunke , I will be able to do it just as well if not better than anyone else.
-If, moreover, you have some doubts on this subject and the publication plan suits you, I will always get to work and have around thirty pages of proofs printed as specimens which I will send to you (…) .
+Speaking of notes, Haslinger, Ricordi, and I discussed a publication project, which I am submitting to you and which I would be delighted to see approved.
+It would be quite a substantial undertaking.
+Under the collective title "Musée dramatique pour Piano seul" ( Dramatic Museum for Solo Piano by FL) would be published (either on a fixed date or more regularly, as you prefer) , transcribed, illustrated, paraphrased, varied, arranged, and polished in my own style .
+All of them carefully fingered and of medium difficulty.
+I can see you smiling at the phrase "medium difficulty," but you will see that when I finally decide to return to playing Hünten, Henry Herz, and Schunke , I will be able to do it just as well, if not better, than anyone else.
+If, moreover, you still had some doubts about this and the publication plan suited you otherwise, I will still get to work and have about thirty pages of proofs printed as a specimen which I will send to you (…).

-The business that I am proposing to you, and which would certainly be a matter of money and popularity (two things that I am starting to care a little about) could work in parallel with this one.
-If you even wanted we could follow the nominal order of your publication – although I would really like to start with the Norma because of the immense popularity of this work in Italy.
-[Reminiscences of Norma, composed in the early 1930s after Bellini's Opera].
+The project I'm proposing, which would certainly involve money and popularity (two things I'm beginning to value somewhat), could run parallel to that one.
+If you wished, we could even follow the order of your publication—although I'd rather start with Norma because of its immense popularity in Italy.
+[Reminiscences of Norma, composed in the early 1930s after Bellini's opera].

-It goes without saying that in a matter of this kind, the Editor is as important as the author and the arranger, as you wish.
-You know what my opinion of you is in this regard.
-By sending you the proofs of my Studies, I prove it to you just as well as Meyerbeer illustrates it (in whose kind memory I ask you to remember me) by not accepting the additional third for each score offered to him by [Eugène ] Troupenas.
-Frankly, I would be delighted if you took charge of this publication, and even, if you refuse me, I will renounce it completely , notwithstanding the insistences of Ricordi and Haslinger .
-As for the conditions: Ricordi pays me 5 francs per page and Haslinger 10.
+It goes without saying that in a matter of this kind, the publisher is as important as the author and arranger, if you will.
+You know my opinion of you on this matter.
+By sending you the proofs of my Études, I prove it to you just as clearly as Meyerbeer (whose kind memory I beg you to remind me of) did by refusing the additional third for each score that [Eugène] Troupenas offered him.
+Frankly, I would be delighted if you undertook this publication, and indeed, if you refuse me, I will abandon it entirely , notwithstanding the insistence of Ricordi and Haslinger .
+As for the terms: Ricordi pays me 5 francs per page and Haslinger 10.
 See what you could do.

-Where is Berlioz's Opera?
-[The opera Benvenuto Cellini, which premiered on September 10, 1838] When will it be definitively performed?
-I would like to be in Paris then ; but that will hardly be possible for me.
-I will not return to your dear Rue de Richelieu until next spring to go to England.
+What is the status of Berlioz's opera?
+[The opera Benvenuto Cellini, which premiered on September 10, 1838] When will it finally be performed?
+I would very much like to be in Paris then ; but that will hardly be possible.
+I will not be passing through your dear rue de Richelieu again until next spring, on my way to England.
 Will I find you there?
-Be kind enough, my dear Maurice, to answer me two lines which you will address to Ricordi.
-I did not receive the Études from Moscheles [the bohemian pianist Ignaz Moscheles].
-I would be very grateful if you could send them to me on tape.
+Please be so kind, my dear Maurice, as to reply with a few lines addressed to Ricordi.
+I have not received the Études by Moscheles [the Bohemian pianist Ignaz Moscheles].
+I would be most grateful if you would send them to me in a sealed envelope.
 It is such a work.
 The style is admirable.
-If you want me to fully praise it in the Gazette, I can.
-I would not say the same about the Polonaise of Mr. [Friedrich] Kalkbrenner (pitiful! pitiful!), nor even of the varied, very monotonous tunes of Thalberg's emulator (thank God I am free of this stupid rivalry – much good done to Mr. Döhler.)
-Frankly, it’s very mediocre!
+If you wish me to sing its praises in full in the Gazette, I can.
+[Friedrich] 's Polonaise (pitiful! pitiful!), nor even of the varied, very monotonous airs of Thalberg's imitator (Thank God I'm rid of this stupid rivalry – good for Mr. Döhler.)
+Frankly, it's quite mediocre!

 If you make a Pianists album this year, don't forget me.
-Little man is still alive and wants not to be blacklisted.
-Forgive me, my dear Maurice, for all this rubbish, which you will read or not read ad libitum .
-A thousand friendships.
-All yours.
-F. Liszt.
+Little fellow is still alive and doesn't want to be blacklisted.
+Forgive me, my dear Maurice, for all this nonsense, which you may or may not read as you please .
+A thousand regards.
+Yours truly, F. Liszt.

-PS Please do not communicate this letter.
-As I believe my idea for a Dramatic Museum is excellent, I would be sorry to see it implemented by someone other than me.
-That in any case the matter remains absolutely between us.
-I urge you to do so. »
+P.S.
+I beg you not to share this letter.
+As I believe my idea for a Dramatic Museum is excellent, I would be displeased to see it implemented by someone other than myself.
+In any case, this matter must remain strictly between us.
+I urge you to do so.

 ________________________________________________________________________________________